niteshbalusu11/lndboss/README.md

 },
 ```

-- Every command except `Tags` takes `node` query parameter as LndBoss supports multiple nodes, if you have a default node setup, you can ignore the flag or pass the node name or the node string array.
+- Every command except `Tags` and `Price` takes `node` query parameter as LndBoss supports multiple nodes, you can ignore the node flag if you're using a default node or pass the flag if you want to specify a saved node(s) as a `string` or `string[]` depending on the command, check `@Query` in the help for every command in this document to check what type the command accepts.

 - In the query parameters or body of a request, in the below examples, if a query/body is enclosed in square brackets `[]` it is optional to pass, else it is required.
 Example, in the accounting command `[month]` is optional, `is_csv` is required.
   <br></br>